 I was blown away after reading this.
 Jesus could have chosen a passage that spoke of love, holiness, purity or sin.
 Instead, he decided to read a passage that focused on the virtues of justice and the way in which he intended to serve mankind.
 When looking at the life of Christ it becomes apparent how important this concept was to him.
 Jesus never pushed away the poor, needy or oppressed.
 Rather, he sought them out, loved them and worked to demonstrate his concern for them.

-I had the opportunity to preach on this concept a few weeks ago.
+I had the opportunity to preach on this recently.
 Since then I’ve had several conversations about this idea of justice and the way that believers in Christ should live.
 The most common question that I've received goes something like this: "I realize that taking care of the poor and needy is a good thing, but isn’t it worthless if you don’t preach the gospel at the same time?"

 The call to give the gospel is central to the walk of the Christian and should always be a motivating force.
 However, the lack of an opportunity to share the gospel does not release a Christian from the responsibility to give generously to the poor, feed the hungry and give freedom to the oppressed (Isaiah 58).
 Too often Christians excuse their lack of generosity by claiming that they would rather witness or share the plan of salvation than “just meet physical needs”.
 What they fail to realize is that taking care of the needy is an expression of the gospel in itself.